Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/note-plpath/unit-description.md

 The interface structure for the component is designed to match the non memory allocating design goals of non-runner components.
 That means this notation structure contains:

-- A pointer to the root of the path
+- A pointer to the root of the plpath
-- A buffer of/for nodes in the path
+- A buffer of/for nodes in the plpath
 - A length for the buffer supplied to the component instance
-- A $V_4$ label for the path
+- A $V_4$ label for the plpath

 ##### Node structure

-We saw in the use-case description an outline for the important data that needs to be encoded in a path data structure.
+We saw in the use-case description an outline for the important data that needs to be encoded in a plpath data structure.
 This data is summarized as:

 - Children and their cyclic order
 - Weights and their location in the cyclic order